Riempie and Wicker / Cane restoration

 - ANTIQUE FURNITURE POLISH can be used on all antique and modern wooden furniture.

-THIS PRODUCT WILL ONLY BE AVAILABLE FROM PIÉR RABE ANTIQUES AT THE ANTIQUE WAREHOUSE IN BOSMAN’S CROSSING, STELLENBOSCH & STRAND HUIS ANTIQUES IN MAIN ROAD, STRAND.
+THIS PRODUCT IS AVAILABLE FROM PIÉR RABE ANTIQUES @ THE ANTIQUE WAREHOUSE IN BOSMAN’S CROSSING, STELLENBOSCH & STRAND HUIS ANTIQUES IN MAIN ROAD, STRAND.